• Skip to main content

 7 Ways to Reupholster RV Dinette Cushions

-If your RV has a dining booth, you may at some point need or want to reupholster the bench seats, possibly because the old covers have become stained or worn, or because you think the original fabric is ugly and want to update and personalize your camper with a style makeover.
+If your RV has a dining booth, you may at some point need or want to reupholster the bench seats.
+Maybe the old covers have become stained or worn, or maybe the original fabric is outdated and needs to be reupholstered.
+Reupholstering may sound intense, but these DIY RV dinette cushion covers are achievable for any level of DIYer.

 Where to Buy New Foam for RV Cushions

-Types of Fabric to Use for Making DIY RV Cushion Covers
+Types of Fabric to Use for DIY RV Dinette Cushion Covers

 As you're choosing fabric to use for recovering your dining booth cushions, here are some options to consider:

-• Blackout Curtains – I like purchasing blackout curtains for use in small upholostery projects because you get a lot of fabric for the price (two full length panels usually cost around $15) and they are made from a heavy-duty, synthetic fabric with a rubber backing, making them easier to wipe clean and a little more resistant to spills.
+Blackout Curtains – I like purchasing blackout curtains for use in small upholstery projects because you get a lot of fabric for the price.
+Two full-length panels usually cost around $15.
+Plus, they are made from heavy-duty, synthetic fabric with a rubber backing, making them easier to wipe clean and a little more resistant to spills.

 Option #1: Sew New RV Cushion Covers